ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 Before you use the scripts:

 *  Log in to your previously created Deployment Server and verify that Terraform and Ansible are installed.
-*  If you have not already, create a bastion server to store the SAP kits.
+*  If you have not already, create a Bastion Server to store the SAP kits.
 For more information, see [Automate SAP bastion server - SAP media storage repository](/docs/sap?topic=sap-sap-bastion-server).
 *  Download the SAP kits from the SAP Portal to your Deployment Server.
 Make note of the download locations.
 You must decompress the `kit_export_dir`, `kit_db2_dir`, and `kit_db2client_dir` files.
 Ansible decompresses the rest of the files.
-For more information, see the `README` [file](https://github.com/IBM-Cloud/sap-automated-deployment-scripts/tree/master/sapsingletierdb2).
+For more information, see the `README` [file](https://github.com/IBM-Cloud/sap-netweaver-java-hana).
 *  [Create or retrieve an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
-The API key is used to authenticate with the IBM Cloud platform and to determine your permissions for IBM Cloud services.
+The API key is used to authenticate with the {{site.data.keyword.cloud_notm}} platform and to determine your permissions for {{site.data.keyword.cloud_notm}} services.
 *  [Create or retrieve your SSH key ID](/docs/ssh-keys?topic=ssh-keys-getting-started-tutorial).
 You need the 40-digit UUID for the SSH key, not the SSH key name.

 During configuration you can specify an existing VPC to use, instead of creating a new VPC.
-For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating single-tier virtual private cloud for SAP by using Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).
+For the detailed steps about using Terraform to create only a VPC for SAP, see [Creating single-tier Virtual Private Cloud for SAP by using Terraform](/docs/sap?topic=sap-create-terraform-single-tier-vpc-sap).

 ## Procedure